ml4wifi-devs/mapc-sim/README.md

 ## Features

-- **Simulation of C-SR network**: Simulate the behavior of nodes in a C-SR network, including the effects of hidden nodes, variable transmission power, node positions, and modulation and coding schemes (MCS).
+- **Simulation of C-SR**: You can simulate the C-SR performance of an 802.11 network, including the effects of hidden nodes, variable transmission power, node positions, and modulation and coding schemes (MCS).
 Calculate the aggregated effective data rate.
-- **TGax channel model**: Incorporate the TGax channel model for realistic simulation in enterprise scenarios.
-The simulator also supports the effects of walls attenuation and random noise in the environment.
+- **TGax channel model**: The simulator incorporates the TGax channel model for realistic simulation in enterprise scenarios.
+The simulator also supports the effects of wall attenuation and random noise in the environment.

 ## Repository Structure

 The repository is structured as follows:

-- `mapc_sim/`: The main package containing the simulator.
+- `mapc_sim/`: Main package containing the simulator.
   - `constants.py`: Physical and MAC layer constants used in the simulator.
-  - `sim.py`: The main simulator functionality.
+  - `sim.py`: Main simulator code.
   - `utils.py`: Utility functions, including the TGax channel model.
 - `test/`: Unit tests and benchmarking scripts.